Sudden Swollen Gum With Pain – Is It A Dental Emergency?

 Gum Disease (Periodontal Disease)

 Gum disease, particularly in its more advanced stages, can cause episodes of sudden swelling and tenderness.
 When bacteria accumulate beneath the gum line, the body's inflammatory response may lead to localised swelling, redness, and discomfort.
 If you have noticed bleeding gums alongside swelling, this may be worth discussing with your dentist.
-You can learn more about how gum disease treatment works.
+You can learn more about how gum disease treatment works and how it may help manage symptoms.

 Food Impaction or Trapped Debris